5 Effective Literacy Activities for Grades 3-5

 academic vocabulary word of the week

-Literacy centers can be fun and easy for your students in upper elementary.
+Literacy activities for centers or stations can be fun and easy for your students in upper elementary.
 Students can look forward to practicing ELA skills each day.

 I recommend setting aside 30-45 minutes a day allowing students to work on the stations, but this can be easily integrated in your time block requirements!